BYODKM/Objective.css/README.md

   vertical-align: middle
 ```

-It's looks odd.
-But also it's a quite popular way in other languages.
+It looks odd.
+But also it's a quite popular expression in other languages.
 Like JavaScript:

 ```js
 var button = new Button();